brianisbrilliant/brianisbrilliant.github.io/annotatedbib.md

 ### [Playtesting VR: Brownboxing, Spycams, and Fuzzy Rugs](https://gdcvault.com/play/1024863/Playtesting-VR-Brownboxing-Spycams-and) - Schell Games

-This is an amazing talk on prototyping VR and AR.
-It also will give tips on playtesting and getting useful information from those playtests (don't say anything, let them struggle!)
+This is an amazing 60-minute talk on prototyping VR and AR.
+It also will give tips on playtesting and getting useful information from those playtests (don't say anything, let them struggle!).
+His first VR world was made in 2001.
+"VR is new, and people act differently in it"